alanplotko/Dash/README.md

 - Refreshing Modules
   - If files are missing (e.g. try-catch for missing settings.json file, etc.), report back the module as broken, remove the broken module from the widgets dictionary, and create a unique link to reinstall that module from the dashboard instead of having to click the 'install new module' button

+- Widget Ideas (to create a foundation of widgets users can install
+  - Technology news widget: grabs recent posts from websites you choose.
+The user can opt for other news topics.

 #Changelog

 ####v1.0.0 - 4/13/2014